UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 # Known issues #

-* C# 5.0/6.0 is incompatible with Unity Cloud Build service for obvious reason.
+* C# 5.0/6.0 is not compatible with Unity Cloud Build service for obvious reason.

 * WebPlayer platform is not supported.

+* AsyncBrigde stuff is not compatible with Windows Store Application platform due to API differences between the recent versions of .Net Framework and the ancient version of System.Threading.dll that comes with AsyncBridge.
+Namely, you can't use async/await, caller information attributes and everything from System.Threading.dll (concurrent collections for example).

 * Using Mono C# 6.0 compiler may cause Unity crashes while debugging in Visual Studio - http://forum.unity3d.com/threads/c-6-0.314297/page-2#post-2225696

-* IL2CPP (affects iOS and WebGL):

-    * Currently fails to process exception filters *(ExceptionFiltersTest.cs)*.
+* IL2CPP (affects iOS and WebGL) currently fails to process exception filters (ExceptionFiltersTest.cs)

 * There are cases when Mono compiler fails to compile fully legit C# 6.0 code: